flutterdata/flutter_data/README.md

         final user = state.model;
 ```

-The default behavior is to get models from local storage (Hive) first
+The default behavior is to get models from local storage first
 and then fetch models from the remote server in the background.

 This strategy can easily be changed by overriding methods in a custom adapter.